 The Raiffeisen Group trades various securities and derivatives, including debt, equity and commodities, both as agent and principal, and it derives a portion of its non-interest income from profits earned in such trades.
-The Raiffeisen Group may be exposed to a number of risks related to changes in the value of such securities and derivatives, including the risk of unfavourable market price movements relative to its investment positions, a decline in the market liquidity of the related instruments, volatility in market prices, interest rates or foreign currency exchange rates relating to these positions and the risk that the instruments with which the Raiffeisen Group incurs any losses from these exposures, then it could reduce the Raiffeisen Group's income or cause the Raiffeisen Group to suffer losses, either of which could have a material adverse effect on the Raiffeisen Group's business, results of operations, financial condition, liquidity, capital base and prospects.
+The Raiffeisen Group may be exposed to a number of risks related to changes in the value of such securities and derivatives, including the risk of unfavourable market price movements relative to its investment positions, a decline in the market liquidity of the related instruments, volatility in market prices, interest rates or foreign currency exchange rates relating to these positions and the risk that the instruments with which the Raiffeisen Group chooses to hedge certain positions do not track the market value of those positions.
+If the Raiffeisen Group incurs any losses from these exposures, then it could reduce the Raiffeisen Group's income or cause the Raiffeisen Group to suffer losses, either of which could have a material adverse effect on the Raiffeisen Group's business, results of operations, financial condition, liquidity, capital base and prospects.
+As of 31 December 2014 trading results are expected to be at EUR 7 million.